5 Common Causes of Blocked Drains and How to Prevent Them

 Key Takeaways

-- Blockages to drains can cause disruption to your routine and can result in the destruction of your home, bad smells, and even health risks.
+- Blockages to drains can cause disruption to your day-to-day routine and lead to the destruction of your home, bad smells, and even health risks.

-- Tree roots naturally grow into the soil to search for nutrients that could cause severe damage, and also block the pipes completely that can lead to flooding.
-Regularly maintain nearby trees around drainage systems by trimming them.
+- The roots of trees naturally expand into the earth to seek nutrients, which could cause serious damages and blockages to pipes leading to flooding; regularly maintain nearby trees around drainage systems by trimming them.

-- Disposing of non-biodegradable materials like wet toiletries, wipes, and so on. can create unpleasant smells emanating from toilets or bins. only use toilet paper to flush down toilet.
+- Disposing of non-biodegradable materials like wet wipes, towels, and so on. can result in nasty smells emanating around toilets/bin areas; make sure to wash toilet papers down drain.

 - Hair

-In this post, we’ll review five common reasons for blocked drains and how you can avoid them.
+In this post, we’ll look at five common causes of blocked drains and the best way to avoid them.

-Grease, oil and fat might appear to be harmless substances to dump down the drain but they can build up on the walls of the pipes, which causes the pipes to become blocked.
-When this occurs it is impossible for water to move freely through the drainpipes.
-The best solution is to refrain from spilling grease down the drain or use hot water and soap during cleaning dishes as it helps dissolve greasy substances.
+Grease, oil and fat might appear to be harmless substances to flush down the drain, but they can build up over the insides of pipes causing an obstruction.
+As a result, water is unable to flow freely through drainpipes.
+The solution is to stop the practice of pouring grease down the drain.
+Or use soap and hot water when cleaning dishes as it helps break down grease-based substances.

 Cause 2: Tree Roots

-In time, the tree roots naturally extend into the ground looking for nutrients.
-This means that they grow toward underground pipes.
-Once inside the pipes, tree roots could cause significant damage and can completely block them, leading to flooding.
-It’s crucial, therefore, if you are near trees that you maintain their growth around drainage systems, by trimming the trees regularly.
+Over time tree roots naturally expand into the soil seeking nutrients.
+This leads to them expanding towards underground pipes.
+Once inside these pipes trees roots can cause a lot of damage and could completely block them leading to flooding.
+It’s important therefore if you are near trees to regularly monitor their growth around drainage systems, by trimming them in a regular manner.

 Cause 3: Unwanted items